McTavishLab/physcraper/docs/mds/Tutorial.md

 The `-r` flag repeats the search on new sequences until no additional sequences are found.
 We have put example outputs from this command in `docs/examples/pg_55`, so that you can explore the outputs without waiting for the searches to complete.

-## Using your own tree and alignment
+## Updating your own tree and alignment

 You can upload your own tree to OpenTree to update it, and that way it will be included in the synthetic tree!
 See [Submitting-phylogenies-to-Open-Tree-of-Life](https://github.com/OpenTreeOfLife/opentree/wiki/Submitting-phylogenies-to-Open-Tree-of-Life)